 - Principles are powerful weapons in the fight against flawed thinking.

 - Radical truth and transparency are two of Ray’s most important ideas.

 - Great businesses use principles to create environments where the best ideas win.

 Are you ready to update your life’s compass so that it always points towards true North?
 Let’s discover some principles!

 Lesson 1: Principles are the ultimate way of seeing the world as it truly is, not as you’d like it to be.

 If you asked Ray why he thinks having principles is important, this is the answer he’d give you: “Principles are ways of successfully dealing with reality to get what you want out of life.”

 When Ray was younger, he predicted that Mexico would default on its debt and, subsequently, the world would fall into an economic crisis.
 He even testified in front of the US Congress and talked about it on TV.
 While he was right, Mexico did default on its debt, the crisis never happened – stocks and businesses soared.

 Because Ray had placed his financial bets accordingly, he lost all of his money and had to fire every one of his employees.
-From this, his biggest failure, he learned that it is always best to be guided by rational thinking, not emotions.
+This – his biggest failure – taught him that he should always think rationally, not emotionally.
 The tragedy of most peoples’ lives is that they hold on so desperately to their opinions that it becomes impossible to see reality.